danhetrick/qunt/README.md

 	localhost:~ user$

 A **QUNT** program can also be directly interpreted, without having to pipe it to Perl, by using the `run` argument to `qunt.pl`.
 Execute `qunt.pl` with the word `run` as the first argument, and the filename of the program you want to interpret as the second.
-If you're having trouble remembering all these command-line options, you can execute *qunt.p* with the world `help` as the only argument to display usage information.
+If you're having trouble remembering all these command-line options, you can execute `qunt.pl` with the world `help` as the only argument to display usage information.

 Piping code to `qunt.pl` is possible.
 Any code piped to `qunt.pl` is immediately interpreted, rather than compiled to source.